CRMTH/RITHM/streamer/README.md

 ### Using the data:
 The tweets are dumped into the currently-active output file in JavaScript Object Notation (JSON) format.
 At midnight (local time), a new file will be created for the next day's data.
 File names begin with a datetime stamp in a "YYYYMMDDHHMMSS" format.
 This helps to limit file size and keeps the output organized, one day at a time.
-Once data are collected, the *RITHM decoder* is used for parsing, formatting, and subsampling raw data.
+Once data are collected, the *RITHM parser* is used for decoding, formatting, and subsampling the raw data.